-Another question is, can there be a system that acknowledges gas guzzlers without making this device something that has to track more than the data file, but the actual car it’self, which could lead, as McCullagh fears, to a disintegration of privacy.
-Back in 1936 the government started issuing Social Security numbers for federal tracking, but now they are being used as a national identification number.
+Another question is, can there be a system that acknowledges gas guzzlers without making this device something that has to track more than the data file, but the actual car itself, which could lead, as McCullagh fears, to the disintegration of privacy.
+Back in 1936, the government started issuing Social Security numbers for federal tracking, but now they are being used as a national identification number.

 As Forkenbrock said, “When you’re talking about $80 billion dollars, you better make sure you’re doing it right.”